tw4l/brunnhilde/README.md

 To force Siegfried to pause for 1 second between file scans, pass `-t` or `--throttle` as an argument.

-To force Siegfried to log verbose output to the terminal while processing, pass '-v' or '--verbosesf' as an argument.
+To force Siegfried to log verbose output to the terminal while processing, pass `-v` or `--verbosesf` as an argument.

 ### Specifying hash type